-Satyavati, as a young woman, met the wandering sage Parashar while ferrying the latter across a river.
+As a young woman, Satyavati met the wandering sage Parashara while ferrying the latter across a river.
 The sage requested Satyavati to satisfy his sexual needs.
-She agreed only after he promised to bless her with the boon of ‘virginity intact’, lifelong youth and a bodily fragrance as strong as that of a musk deer.
+She agreed only after he promised to bless her with the boon of ‘virginity intact,’ lifelong youth, and a bodily fragrance as strong as that of a musk deer.

 4. Is Veda Vyasa the avatar of Lord Vishnu?

-According to the “Vishnu Purana”, “Veda Vyasa” is a title applied to the compilers of the Vedas who are avatars of Vishnu; 28 people with this title have appeared so far.
+According to the “Vishnu Purana,” “Veda Vyasa” is a title applied to the compilers of the Vedas who are avatars of Vishnu.
+Twenty-eight people with the title of “Veda Vyasa” have appeared so far.
 He is believed to be one of the 24 avatars of Lord Vishnu.

 5. Did Veda Vyasa write his literacy alone?

-Technically, it was Lord Ganesha who wrote down all of Ved Vyasa’s literacy under Vyasa’s dictation.
-Ved Vyasa is credited with having scripted the Vedic knowledge into the written form with Ganesha as his scribe.
+Technically, Lord Ganesha wrote down all of Ved Vyasa’s literacy under Vyasa’s dictation.
+Ved Vyasa is credited with scripting the Vedic knowledge into the written form with Ganesha as his scribe.
 He divided Vedic knowledge into 4 Vedas for easy comprehension.
 Such division was done once every few sages to make it easier for the people to grasp the spiritual knowledge.
 Ved Vyasa was divided the Vedas for the 28th time.

 6. What relation did he have with other characters in Mahabharata?

-Mother of Veda Vyasa, Satyavati, later married the King Shantanu, the father of Bhishma.
-Her father, chief of fishermen, imposed the condition that her sons will inherit the throne.
+Mother of Veda Vyasa, Satyavati, later married King Shantanu, the father of Bhishma.
+Her father, chief of fishermen, imposed the condition that her sons would inherit the throne.
 By then, Shantanu had already declared Bhishma as the prince and heir to the throne.
 To get Shantanu out of distress, his son Bhishma pledged to serve Satyavati’s offspring.
-He was to never claim any right to the throne, which rightfully belonged to him.
+He was never to claim any right to the throne, which rightfully belonged to him.
 Therefore, Bhishma and Veda Vyasa are stepbrothers.

-Niyoga is an ancient Hindu ritual of impregnating (whether physically or by projecting spiritual energy is unknown) a woman at her request so as to help her bear a child in case the latter’s husband is dead or incapable of doing so.
+Niyoga is an ancient Hindu ritual of impregnating (whether physically or by projecting spiritual energy is unknown) a woman at her request to help her bear a child if the latter’s husband is dead or incapable of doing so.